heiligbasil/Android_Congress/README.md

 2. In your list Activity, build an `onClickListener` that will retrieve the `Tag` from the view and attach it to an `Intent` which launches your new activity.
 3. Test your `Intent`.

+### Part 5 - Build a MVVM structure for your details activity

+1. Repeat steps 2 - 6 of part 3 for your new activity.
+> Use `CongresspersonDetails profile = new CongresspersonDetails(CongressDao.getMemberDetails(id));` to get the congressperson's details (step 2)

 ## Submit

 Submit your project by creating a pull request on this project, your PM will review it and respond to you.

-### Challenge - Build a MVVM structure for your details activity

-1. Repeat steps 2 - 6 of part 3 for your new activity.